 Yes, we will be sharing lots of information with the community and seeking their feedback to help shape the project.
 At the moment, we are in the early stages of project development, and have engaged with landowners in the direct area of the project.

-Across 2021, we are looking forward to meeting with the community and opening conversations to discuss the project and seeking input on the development of long term community initiatives, to contribute to the local area where we will live and work.
+We are looking forward to meeting with the community and opening conversations to discuss the project and seeking input on the development of long term community initiatives, to contribute to the local area where we will live and work.

 Will you share information from various studies with the community?

-Yes, we will provide information from our various studies periodically on the web site, and in our engagement with the community and stakeholders.
+Yes, we will provide information from our various studies periodically on the website, and in our engagement with the community and stakeholders.

 Will the CWPH project effect people downstream?